LouisHurschler/schweizer_jugend_forscht/README.md

 # General Information
-This repository contains the code used for the _Enflate_ project, part of the _Schweizer Jugend Forscht_ event *TechXperience* at HSLU 2024.
+This repository contains the code used for the Energy consumption optimisation project, part of the Schweizer Jugend Forscht event **TechXperience** at HSLU 2024.
 The project aimed to establish a connection with devices and control them using Python code.
-Many other projects, including _Enflate_, rely on similar technologies as a foundation.
+Many other projects, for example the _Enflate Strompilot_ project, rely on similar technologies as a foundation.

 # Setup Instructions for the Student Project
 To replicate the 2024 student project setup, you will need the following hardware:

-- *Enflate Box*: A Swissbox device equipped with an SU100 energy measurement unit.
+- **Enflate Box**: A Swisbox device equipped with an SU100 energy measurement unit.
-- *Temperature Measurement Device*: A Device capable of measuring temperature and send this to the broker (For example raspberry pi with DS18B20 temperature sensor)
+- **Temperature Measurement Device**: A Device capable of measuring temperature and send this to the broker (For example raspberry pi with DS18B20 temperature sensor)
-- *MQTT Broker*: Accessible by external laptops, the Enflate Box, and the temperature measurement device.
+- **MQTT Broker**: Accessible by external laptops, the Enflate Box, and the temperature measurement device.
-- *Heating Devices*: Such as electric heaters or cooking plates.
+- **Heating Devices**: Such as electric heaters or cooking plates.

 ## Enflate Box:
 The Enflate box is a device capable of measuring energy data and switching relays based on MQTT messages.